How age-based options work

 But that often turns out to be a bad idea.
 For example, if you decide to remove bonds from your portfolio when their returns are down, they'll no longer be there to buffer you from losses in your stock portfolio when the markets inevitably turn again.

-Because age-based options are managed for you, you'll feel less pressure to make drastic changes based on temporary fluctuations.
+Because age-based options—designed for higher education—are managed for you, you'll feel less pressure to make drastic changes based on temporary fluctuations.
 It's still recommended that you periodically check your investments to make sure they align with your goal.

 Want to roll over money you have in another 529 plan?